Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 // Drunk
-ttt_drunk_sober_time                        180     // Time in seconds for the drunk to remember their role ttt_drunk_innocent_chance                   0.7     // Chance that the drunk will become an innocent role when remembering their role ttt_drunk_become_clown                      0       // Whether the drunk should become a clown (instead of joining the losing team) if the round would end before they sober up ttt_drunk_notify_mode                       0       // The logic to use when notifying players that a drunk has sobered up.
+ttt_drunk_sober_time                        180     // Time in seconds for the drunk to remember their role ttt_drunk_innocent_chance                   0.7     // Chance that the drunk will become an innocent role when remembering their role ttt_drunk_traitor_chance                    0       // Chance that the drunk will become a traitor role when remembering their role and ttt_drunk_any_role is enabled.
+If disabled (0), player chance of becoming a traitor is equal to every other non-innocent role ttt_drunk_become_clown                      0       // Whether the drunk should become a clown (instead of joining the losing team) if the round would end before they sober up ttt_drunk_notify_mode                       0       // The logic to use when notifying players that a drunk has sobered up.
 0 - Don't notify anyone.
 1 - Only notify traitors and detective.
 2 - Only notify traitors.
 3 - Only notify detective.
 4 - Notify everyone ttt_drunk_any_role                          0       // Whether the drunk can become any enabled role (other than the drunk, the glitch, or roles that were already used this round).
 The ttt_drunk_can_be_* convars below can be used to prevent the drunk from becoming specific roles